BIS180L-resources/BIS180L-VM_Image_Setup/2024_Jetstream_Setup.md

 sudo apt-get install chrome-gnome-shell
 ```

-Add native installer extension from https://extensions.gnome.org/
+Add native installer extension from https://extensions.gnome.org/  (on that website click on the link in the purple box near the top to add the installer.
+This allows gnome extensions to be installed from the web browser)

-Turn on and install Dash to Panel
+Turn on and install "Dash to Panel" (search for it with search bar and then click the switch)

 # Make BIS180L site homepage

-### Installing latest R 4.2.3
+### Installing latest R

+Although the base Ubuntu 22 image has R and RStudio they are out of date.

+Go to [https://cran.r-project.org/](cran) to get latest script
 ```
 # update indices
 sudo apt update -qq